ivarhrafn/Thesis_code/README.md

 FCR_main_POP.py can also import the function FCR_N_POP_2step.py.
 It is a 2-step POP algorithm for FCR-N.

 The program V2G_data.py is tasked with comparing real V2G data to the simulation.
-It imports the funtion FCR_N_POP_2step.py.
-The thersholds of the POP need to be assigned within the function.
-Recommented threshold is 0.8 for upper bound and 0.35 for lower bound.
-The thrid and fourth step can be set a 0.8 and 0.3, respectively.
+It imports the funtion FCR_N_POP_2step.py to simulate the battery SOC under the same frequency signal as an individual car in V2G data.